-The most common form of mobile financial services is mobile money – Empowers a service provider with a set of distinct features that provides an intuitive and convenient way for managing service channels with various interfaces under single roof and covers airtime purchase, peer to peer transfers, bill payment and merchant payment.
-With these advancements, the mobile handset has become a critical channel to accessing financial services.
+The most common form of mobile financial services is mobile money – Empowers a service provider with a set of distinct features that provides an intuitive and convenient way for managing service channels with various interfaces under single roof and covers airtime buy, peer-to-peer transfers, bill payment and merchant payment.
+With these advancements, the mobile handset has become a critical channel to assessing financial services.

 Due to the heavy involvement of regulators in this space, most mobile money services focused on the banked customers.
 Mobile money services in Kenya, Zimbabwe, Tanzania and many other African countries took a radical move and focused on the under banked segment of the market.
 Most of these operations were successful due to the extremely low banking penetration rate, flexible regulation, market need and low trust in banks.

 Mobile money must have a clear appeal to consumers, the public sector, and the private sector.
-The Mobile Money system identified a number of key lessons for all of the industry’s stakeholders.
-Primary among these was that mobile money’s development value rests in its ability to facilitate financial sector inclusion.
+The Mobile Money system identified some key lessons for all the industry’s stakeholders.
+Primary among these was that mobile money’s development value rests in its ability to ease financial sector inclusion.

-To do so will require financial institutions and Mobile Network Operators (MNOs) to work together with regulators on a country-by-country basis.
-Smartphones, tablets, and, in the near future, watches, eyewear and other wearables, will emerge as new points of sale.
+To do so will need financial institutions and Mobile Network Operators (MNOs) to work together with regulators on a country-by-country basis.
+Smartphones, tablets, and, soon, watches, eyewear and other wearable, will emerge as new points of sale.
 Online retailers with a well planned, flawlessly executed, and tightly integrated mobile presence stand to gain the most.

 More impulse buys come from mobile, with clothes, books, and music noted as leading impulse buys.
 In 2014, mobile commerce was expected rise to $57 billion (Google as source).
 By 2017, mobile is poised to represent nearly a third of all digital sales at $115 billion (Google as source).
 In 2013, physical and digital retailer, Target raked in 43 percent of its digital sales from mobile-only users(www.internetretailer.com)